 Let’s find out in our big guide to goldfish turning black!

-In this article, we reveal the top 4 reasons why goldfish turn black and – for each possibly reason – we explain what you need to do to keep your fish safe and healthy.
+In this article, we reveal the top 4 reasons why goldfish turn black, and – for each possible reason – we explain what you need to do to keep your fish safe and healthy.

 Why is my goldfish turning black?